Aerolab/tutorial-navigator/docs/tutorials/client-platforms/AngularJS.md

 }
 ````

 We're going to create the <%= configuration.api %> in the following steps.
-Once we create it, you just need to put the client id of that API in this snippet and it'll work
+Once we create it, you just need to put the client id of that API in this snippet and it'll work.
+Then, you can use the thirdPartyToken as needed.

 <% } %>